awwaiid/alloy-lang-js/README.md

 [jdeploy](https://github.com/shannah/jdeploy) build of the [Alloy Language](https://github.com/AlloyTools/org.alloytools.alloy) jar for distribution via npm.

 This installs a binary named `alloy-lang` (to differentiate it from other npm packages with similar names).
-This package doesn't include any javascript wrapper, maybe I'll do that later.
-In the meantime, you can call the binary.

 Execute with the GUI by running `alloy-lang` on the command line.
 Run `alloy-lang help` for more options.

-You can also run non-interactively, but you have to write to a temporary file (alloy won't read from stdin).
-You can also request `json` as the output format.
+## JavaScript Wrapper

-This distribution comes with a javascript wrapper for non-interactive Alloy evaluation with JSON output:
+This distribution includes a JavaScript wrapper for non-interactive Alloy evaluation with JSON output.
+The wrapper automatically resolves the binary path, so it works without requiring `alloy-lang` to be in your PATH:

 ```javascript
 import alloy from 'alloy-lang';